- Start date:

 Innovation can enable firms to achieve superior performance and competitive advantage in the global marketplace.
 In today’s dynamic business environment, managers are challenged to provide innovative ideas for new products, services, markets and business models.

-Our research makes an important contribution to your learning on this programme, as academics bring their world-leading expertise to you in the classroom.
+Our research makes an important contribution to your learning on this course, as academics bring their expertise to you in the classroom.

 - Course content